Background pattern

 • severe allergic reactions (anaphylactic reactions)

-Reporting side effects
+Reporting of side effects

-5. Riptanax Storage
+5. Storage of Riptanax

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

 No special storage conditions are required.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Place the packaging and any unused medicine in the SIGRE collection point at your pharmacy.
+If you have any doubts, ask your pharmacist how to dispose of the packaging and any unused medicine.
+This will help protect the environment.

-The other components:
+The other ingredients are:

-Coating: Hypromellose (E464), titanium dioxide (E171), macrogol 400, carnauba wax
+Coating: Hypromellose (E464), titanium dioxide (E171), macrogol 400, carnauba wax.

-Appearance of the product and contents of the package
+Appearance of the product and package contents

-Riptanax 12.5 mg coated tablets with EFG film coating are available in blister packs containing 2, 3, 4, 6, 9, 12 and 14 tablets.
+Riptanax 12.5 mg film-coated tablets EFG are available in blister packs containing 2, 3, 4, 6, 9, 12, and 14 tablets.

 Marketing Authorization Holder